Exchange traded products: Admission guidelines

 Smart beta or rules-based products

-Smart beta, factor, multi-asset and quantitative or rules-based ETPs are increasingly common and may seek to provide additional diversification or return enhancements relative to traditional market capitalisation benchmarks.
-These types of products can fall into a grey area, where the strategies are a hybrid between active and passive investment management.
+Smart beta, factor, multi-asset and quantitative or rules-based ETPs seek to provide additional diversification or return enhancements relative to traditional market capitalisation benchmarks.
+These types of strategies are often considered as containing elements of both passive or index tracking, and active investment strategies.

-Where the ETP uses one of these types of investment strategies but is not a collective investment vehicle, it should be labelled ‘structured product’.
+Where the ETP uses one of these types of investment strategies, the ETP is to be labelled:

-Other types of ETPs that provide material leveraged/inverse exposure to an underlying reference asset are able to be considered for admission where the target range for the leveraged/inverse performance of the ETP is clearly identified in its PDS.
+Other types of ETPs that provide material leveraged or inverse exposure to an underlying reference asset are able to be considered for admission.
+However, the target range for the leveraged or inverse performance of the ETP must be clearly identified in its PDS.
 The exposure of these ETPs is reset where its exposure deviates from its prescribed range.
-These types of ETPs must be labelled ‘managed fund’, ‘hedge fund’, ‘synthetic managed fund’ or ‘structured product’ as appropriate.
+These types of ETPs must be labelled ‘Complex ETF’ or ‘Complex Structured’, as appropriate.

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.